gitmurphy/X00219439_CA2/README.md

     tasks: 'build'
 ```

-By setting the **trigger** to main, Azure is informed that the steps in this pipeline should be executed when a change has been pushed to the main branch of a Github repository.
+By setting the **trigger** to main and development, Azure is informed that the steps in this pipeline should be executed when a change has been pushed to the main or development branch of the Github repository.

 The **pool** configuration defines what virtual machine type that the pipeline should run on.
 In the case of this project the pipeline is running on the latest version of a ubunutu (Linux) machine.

 Tasks to be executed by the pipeline are defined under **steps**.
 This gradle application automatically builds and tests the application once a build is executed.

 ## Branch Policies and Protection
+The branching strategy for this project was designed to maintain code quality and facilitate protection rules and pull requests.
+The main branch should act as a stable 'production' branch while the development branch acts as an integration branch before final merging.

+### Branches
+- main
+- development

+### Branch Protection Rules
+- Require Pull Request Reviews Before Merging
+- Require Status Checks to Pass Before Merging
+- Restrict Direct Pushes to Main

+Note: These rules were applied but not activated due to the use of a free GitHub account.
+A team or enterprise account would be required to activate the rules.

 ## Testing Strategy

 ### Unit Testing
 Unit testing is a strategy used to test individual sections or 'units' of code.
-This projects contains only 2 features, both of which are unit tested.
+This project contains 2 features, both of which are unit tested.

 ### Code Coverage
  Analysis of code coverage performed using JaCoCo to measure percentage of coverage.
 First code coverage analysis reported 38% code coverage.
-Considering a goal of 80% code coverage, further tests were applied to reach this goal.
+Although a goal of 80% code coverage was established, a final 53% coverage was reached due to complexity in testing the main method.
+Testing the main method in this CLI application would require simulated user input and simulated outputs.
+The ultimate version of this to-do list application would take the form of a REST API where endpoints could be tested rather than inputs to the CLI.

  ## References
  The application logic in this project was inspired by another To-Do List application available at:
  https://github.com/cimtiaz/todo-list.git

  The code was adapted to suit project requirements.